A lot or a little?

 What parents need to know

-Parents need to know that this emotionally intense adaptation of Kathryn Stockett's best-selling civil rights-era novel isn't likely to appeal to young kids but is a historically relevant drama that mature tweens and teens can see with their parents.
+Parents need to know that The Help is an emotionally intense adaptation of Kathryn Stockett's best-selling civil rights-era novel.
+It isn't likely to appeal to young kids, but it's a historically relevant drama that mature tweens and teens can see with their parents.
 The film not only teaches about segregation and the importance of racial equality, but it also shows how oppressed people have important stories to tell.
 The language is tame for a PG-13 movie except for the word "s--t," which is used several times, and one casual use of the "N" word by a bus driver.
 African Americans are referred to as "negro," and a grown-up restaurant worker is called "boy" by white patrons.
 There's no graphic violence, but a character is obviously physically abused by her husband, and a woman has a miscarriage, leaving her in a pool of her blood.
 Reflecting the '60s setting, almost everyone (even a pregnant woman) smokes cigarettes and drinks.

 What's the story?